When to Winterize an RV: Preparing For The Colder Months

 PUT AWAY THE RV’S COMPONENTS

-There are numerous parts present in an RV that must be turned off before winter strikes.
-Awnings are to be taken down and gas tank valves are to be shut off.
-The roof of the RV must be carefully inspected to find any leaks and fix them which could cause a major problem during winter.
+Numerous parts in an RV must be turned off before winter strikes.
+Awnings must be taken down, and gas tank valves must be shut off.
+The RV roof must be carefully inspected to find any leaks and fix them before winter.

-The oil of the RV must be changed before storing it.
-If your RV is motorized, the fluid level of the vehicle must be thoroughly checked.
+The RV’s oil must be changed before storage, and if it is motorized, the fluid level must be thoroughly checked.

-The owner’s manual will contain the appropriate fluid levels which need to be maintained.
-If your RV has an onboard generator, the oil level needs to be checked and the generator needs to be serviced accordingly.
+The owner’s manual will contain the appropriate fluid levels to maintain.
+If your RV has an onboard generator, the oil level needs to be checked, and the generator needs to be serviced accordingly.

 The generator’s exhaust system is also carefully monitored.
 If any damage persists, it should be rectified before starting the generator.
-It is also recommended to remove the batteries present in the RV.
+It is also recommended that the batteries present in the RV be removed.

 CONTROLLING MOISTURE

-A bag of Damp-Rid can perform wonders when placed inside the RV during the storage period.
-It helps in absorbing moisture from the air.
-It is a great idea as surface fungi can be easily avoided.
+A bag of Damp-Rid can perform wonders when placed inside the RV during storage.
+It helps absorb moisture from the air, which is a great idea as surface fungi can be easily avoided.

 COVERING UP FOR THE WINTER

-The final step of winterizing your beloved RV is covering it up.
+The final step of winterizing your beloved RV is covering it.
 Before covering, you must ensure that the RV is completely dry to avoid corrosion and rust.
-It is strongly recommended for RV owners to use breathable fabric or custom-made RV fabric as the material for the cover.
+It is strongly recommended that RV owners use breathable fabric or custom-made RV fabric as the material for the cover.

 Plastic tarps are frowned upon as they are not breathable.
 When the fabric is not breathable, you will find the growth of mold and mildew underneath the tarp.

-If your RV is going to be stored outdoors during winter, you must cover the tires as they need maximum protection from the sun.
+If your RV is going to be stored outdoors during winter, you must cover the tires, as they need maximum sun protection.
 Leaving the entire weight of the RV on the tires can also result in wear and tear.
 To avoid this, you can leave your RV on blocks.

 By doing so, you are taking the pressure off the tires and ensuring a longer life.